ElyesKhechine/ElyesKhechine/README.md

 </div>

-💼 **Experience:** I am a software engineer with dual degrees and about 3 years of professional experience.
+💼 **Experience:** I am a software engineer with dual degrees and about 3 years of experience.
 My background combines solid theoretical foundations with hands-on work in robotics and embedded systems.
 I have contributed to several projects involving robot control, motion planning, perception (computer vision, LiDAR, sensor fusion), embedded development in C/C++, embedded Linux, and RTOS.
 I focus on building reliable and functional systems that translate theoretical concepts into real-world performance.

 📧 **Contact:** Feel free to reach out to me on <a href="https://www.linkedin.com/in/ElyesKhechine/">LinkedIn</a> or via email: elyeskhechine@gmail.com